-Electric Fields, Australia’s entrant for Eurovision 2024, performed in the heats One Milkali (One Blood), a song that incorporates Yankunytjatjara, an Aboriginal language of the Anangu people, and unfortunately did not make it through to the semi-finals.
+Electric Fields, Australia’s entrant for Eurovision 2024, performed in the first semi-final night.
+Their song, One Milkali (One Blood), incorporates Yankunytjatjara, an Aboriginal language of the Anangu people.
+Unfortunately, they did not make it through to the final.

-In a beautiful moment of serendipity, the 2024 Eurovision Song Contest will be held in Malmö, Sweden 50 years after Swedish group ABBA won for Waterloo in 1974.
+In a beautiful moment of serendipity, the 2024 Eurovision Song Contest was held in Malmö, Sweden 50 years after Swedish group ABBA won for Waterloo in 1974.

 Australians have been watching the Eurovision Song Contest since SBS started broadcasting the show in 1983.
 In 2014, we sent Jessica Mauboy to perform the song Sea of Flags during interval.
 And then in 2015, as part of the 60th anniversary celebrations, Australia was allowed to compete in Eurovision for the first time ever.
 Here’s a recap of everyone who has represented Australia at the Eurovision Song Contest.